dzackgarza/Notes/Class_Notes/Real Analysis/Chapter 8.md

 This is especially helpful if we know $\exists M$ such that for every point in $(x,c)$, $f$ is bounded by $M$.
 This immediately translates to a uniform bound on the error of any given Taylor approximation, using the above expression.

+Note that the book describes this in a slightly different way - they write